web-work-tools/minimal-mistakes/_posts/2019-07-09-welcome-didecentral.md

 1. This market can move very quickly, as we've discovered over the past few months.
   * This is a good reason to track links in the channels of discord and on twitter via #hashtag and @mentions.
 This way, content may be syndicated, here, to our community site, more quickly than the resources we are building can be updated.
-2. Those who have the time and availability, are the least likely to be qualified, so the resources may grow only as quickly as our skill-sets and incentives align.
+2. Those who have the time and availability, are the least likely to be qualified, so the resources may grow only as quickly as our skill-sets and incentives are aligned.
 3. It's sometimes necessary to find paying work, so focus is always diverted among potential opportunities, these sites developed as time is made available.

 * [Decentralized-id.com](https://decentralized-id.com)

-## Be Back Soon
+## Community

-This is a published draft.
-There will be a twitter post when its closer to complete.
+As a community grows, the need for fine grained codes of conduct grows also.
+However, some of the best communities online with the best community guidelines are classically bad at living up to their own standards.

+Its not entirely certain that "community" scales.

+* [Run your own social](https://runyourown.social/) - How to run a small social network site for your friends.
+* [The Dark Forest Theory of the Internet – OneZero](https://onezero.medium.com/the-dark-forest-theory-of-the-internet-7dc3e68a7cb1) - Why the dark forests of the internet — podcasts, newsletters, and other private channels — are growing, and why might that pose a problem

+These sources capture two opposing sides of the same issue.

+1. Community works better in small groups between 50-100 people.
+2. If we flee "popular" platforms for social expression, the type of culture we're seeking to avoid is given ground to flourish.

+Fortunately github accounts, organizations, and web-hosting are all free, and forking is built right into it.
+So it's a lot simpler to reclaim a project that's gone astray (or even split into equally valid factions) than irl where physical resources and space are limited.

+Ideally, the resources created via DIDecentral will be replicated and iterated upon endlessly.
+Our favorite solutions involve direct action.
+If there's something you see that could be better, feel free to contact us, send a pull-request, or fork the project (and we hope to make all those options as frictionless as possible).

+Within or without this organization, the doers have final say. (read: the best suggestions come with a demo).

+Perhaps with deeper thought, further study, and time we'll tell how these matters should be arranged.

+## Coming Soon!!!

+The next step, is to rebuild Decentralized-id.com, and come back here later today or tomorrow with some "to do" lists that will make it easy for anyone interested in helping to know what's on our plate, at the moment, and a few ways to get involved.